srinidh-007/File_uploader/README.md

 * Third for uploading files into MongoDB
 * Implemented post functionality where we can view all files data in the screen (got to do API call manually)
 * We can also filter files by mentioning id (got to do API call manually)

+## To-Do
+* UI can be improved by using React, BootStrap etc